-Unless otherwise stated above, the amendments and interpretations did not have any significant effect on the Group's consolidated financial statements.
+Unless otherwise stated above, the amendments and interpretations did not have any significant effect on the Group's Condensed Interim Consolidated financial statements.

 IFRIC 18, Transfers of Assets from Customers (effective from 1 July 2009).
 The interpretation clarifies the accounting for transfers of assets from customers, namely, the circumstances in which the definition of an asset is met; the recognition of the asset and the measurement of its cost on initial recognition; the identification of the separately identifiable services (one or more services in exchange for the transferred asset); the recognition of revenue, and the accounting for transfers of cash from customers.
-IFRIC 18 is not expected to have any impact on the Group's consolidated financial statements.
+IFRIC 18 is not expected to have any impact on the Group's Condensed Interim Consolidated financial statements.